Six Marys Chapter 7

 Q.14: Now, what do you think when you look back on your past?

-❖ Information and photos added:
+❖ Information and three photos added from a 1993 TV interview:

 Eu Shin-hee was interviewed for Japanese TV in 1993.
 Her son, Gap Yoon-gil, spoke about being sent to an orphanage and his feelings about the Unification Church organization.